DHTMLX/docs-spreadsheet/docs/api/spreadsheet_clearsheet_method.md

 ### Parameters

 - `id` - (optional) the id of a sheet to be cleared.
-If not specified, the method clears the currently active sheet.
+If not specified, the method clears the currently active sheet

 ### Example